 Denying someone legal recognition of their identity can create a host of challenges, particularly in the employment context.
 For example, Miglon explained that this issue "deters persons from actually applying in the government sector," particularly for jobs that require a sex-specific uniform.
-242 Officials from the Ministry of Social Protection's Labour Department told the researchers that an employer once asked them for guidance on an employee whose sex on their ID card did not match their appearance.
+Department told the researchers that an employer once asked them for guidance on an employee whose sex on their ID card did not match their appearance.
 "They asked us how to deal with the issues.
-We couldn't address adequately how to deal with the issue, but what I did, I informed them . . . you should not discriminate against that person based upon their physical appearance or orientation."243 The Chief Labour Officer also explained there is no written policy requiring public servants to dress in a gender-normative way.
-244 Ogle said this is true "not just in this department, but in the whole country.
-You can dress whatever you want."245
+We couldn't address adequately how to deal with the issue, but what I did, I informed them . . . you should not discriminate against that person based upon their physical appearance or orientation."
+The Chief Labour Officer also explained there is no written policy requiring public servants to dress in a gender-normative way.
+Delta said this is true "not just in this department, but in the whole country.
+You can dress whatever you want."

 While there is no written public sector dress code mandating gender-normative attire, many LGBT individuals told the research team they thought there was such a policy in place.
 These perceptions may stem from Guyana's Summary Jurisdiction (Offences) Act, which criminalizes "cross-dressing" for an "improper purpose."
 "Improper purpose" does not include transgender individuals and others who present themselves in a gender-nonconforming way as an expression of their gender identity.
-"However, the mere existence of the "cross-dressing" law can discourage such individuals from applying for government positions.
-"For example, one transgender woman shared, "I would have worked as a teacher, but being a transgender person I have always wanted to wear female clothes.
-Once you're in any government job, you're not able to cross-dress.
-This is one of the main reasons why I didn't become a teacher."
+However, the mere existence of the "cross-dressing" law can discourage such individuals from applying for government positions.
+254